Contact

 7 Things I Wish I'd Known When I First Started Quilting

-If you’re new on your quilting journey, or if you’ve been at it for a while, please learn from my mistakes!
+If you’re new to quilting or have been at it for some time, please learn from my mistakes!

 Buy the Good Fabric & Thread

-When I first started quilting my daughter was nearly four, and four-year-old kids are not cheap!
-While I wanted to make quilting my hobby, I also knew that I couldn’t spend a lot of money on it.
-So… I went to JoAnn’s and bought the 70 cent fat quarters and $1.99 cotton fabric.
+When I first started quilting, my daughter was nearly four, and four-year-olds aren’t cheap!
+While I wanted to make quilting my hobby, I also knew I couldn’t spend a lot of money on it.
+So… I went to JoAnn’s and bought the 70-cent fat quarters and $1.99 cotton fabric.
 And polyester thread.
 With coupons.
-Don’t get me wrong, JoAnn’s has really upped its quality game in the fabric department lately, but that was not the case 20 years ago.
+Don’t get me wrong, JoAnn’s improved the quality of their fabric before they closed, but that wasn’t the case 25 years ago.

-I started feverishly making quilts with my discount fabric, and thought I was doing a good job.
-Everything looked nice, the seams laid flat, and the quilting went smoothly.
+I started feverishly making quilts with my discount fabric and thought I was doing a good job.
+Everything looked nice, the seams lay flat, and the quilting went smoothly.
 Then it all fell apart.
 Literally.

-I’m a firm believer in using quilts and not putting them away so they don’t get ruined.
-After only a dozen or so washes the seams started coming undone, the fabric just plain tore itself away from the seams, and the quilting and batting was coming undone.
-It was devastating.
+I firmly believe in using quilts and not putting them away to avoid damage.
+After only about a dozen washes, the seams started coming apart, the fabric simply tore away from the seams, and the quilting and batting began coming undone.
+It was heartbreaking.

 Coworker had a baby?
 Quilt!